Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 ## JSON Specs

-Each json file describes one and only one model.
+Each json file describes one and only one data model.
 However, one model can reference another model using the associations mechanism described below.

 For a complete description of each model we need to specify the following fields in the json file: